 Of course it's your choice.
 However, some editors are only available for certain OSs, so if you like switching back and forth, that would narrow down the possibilities.
 Any text editor can get the job done, if it runs on your system, but a cross-platform editor eases migration from OS to OS.

 So first find out which OS you're using, and then check if a given editor supports your OS.
-Most editors specify on their website whether they support Windows or Mac, though some editors only support certain versions (say, only Windows 7 or later and not Vista).
+Most editors specify on their website whether they support Windows or Mac, though some editors only support certain versions.
 If you're running Ubuntu, your best bet is to search within the Ubuntu Software Center.
 In general, of course, the Linux/UNIX world is a pretty diverse place where different distros work with different, incompatible packaging systems.
 That means, if you've set your heart on an obscure text editor, you may have to compile it from source yourself (not for the faint-hearted).

 What kind of technologies do I want to manipulate?

 - Syntax highlighting.
 Make your file more legible by color-coding keywords based on the technology you're using.